wasabi805/webpack-babel-typescript-tailwind/README.md

     },
     }

-Now that the file-loader configuation is set, We can generate image file in the dist folder by rebuilding webpack by running this in the terminal:
+Now that the file-loader configuation is set, we can generate the image file in the dist folder by rebuilding webpack.
+Run this in the terminal to rebuild webpack:

     npm run webpack